You must successfully pass the exams offered by your National or Regional Board or ISTQB-recognized Examination Provider.

 The Foundation Level Core exam has no pre-requisites.
 Preparation on the syllabus topics (obtained either through attending a course provided by an accredited Training Provider, and/or through self-study) is recommended.

-To take a specialist exam, as well as the Foundation Level Agile Tester exam, the candidate must hold a Foundation Level Core certificate, obtained by passing the Foundation Level Core exam.
+To take a Specialist exam, as well as the Foundation Level Agile Tester or Model-Based Tester exam, the candidate must hold a Foundation Level Core certificate, obtained by passing the Foundation Level Core exam.
 The possession of the Foundation Level Core Certificate may have to be proven by the candidate.
-Your local ISTQB® Member Board, or Exam Provider may allow you to take the Foundation Level Core exam on the same day as the specialist exam.
+Your local ISTQB® Member Board, or Exam Provider may allow you to take the Foundation Level Core exam on the same day as the Specialist exam.
 Please talk to your local ISTQB® Member Board or Exam Provider to find out if they offer this option.

 To take an Advanced Level exam (Core or Specialist), the candidate must hold the relevant Foundation Level Certificate (Core or Specialist) obtained by passing the relevant Foundation Level exam.
 The possession of the Foundation Level Certificate may have to be proven by the candidate.
 ISTQB® also recommends practical experience before taking any advanced exam.